Меню:

 Testing tools/Checkers

-Boost.Test implements many different testing tools ("Checkers").
-For almost all there are several levels of checking (I will use <level> placeholder for these values):
+Boost.Test provides many different testing tools ("Checkers").
+For almost all of them, there are several checking levels (I will use <level> placeholder instead of actual values):

 WARN

-produces warning message if check is failed, but errors counter isn't increased and test case continue to execute;
+produces warning message if check failed, but errors counter isn't increased and test case continues;

 CHECK

-reports error and increases errors counter when check is failed, but test case continue to execute;
+reports error and increases errors counter when check is failed, but test case continues;

 REQUIRE

-similar to CHECK, but is used for reporting of "fatal" errors.
+similar to CHECK, but it's used for reporting of "fatal" errors.
 Execution of test case is aborted.
-This check should be used for things, like creation of objects, that will be used below in test case.
+This check should be used for things, like checking is object, that will be used later in the code, was created.

 In basic form, the checker is a macro in form BOOST_<level>[_check] that receives one or more arguments.
-The only exceptions from this are BOOST_ERROR and BOOST_FAIL macros, that are used to produce explicit normal and fatal errors.
-Complete list of checkers you can find in following reference.
+The only exceptions from this rule are BOOST_ERROR and BOOST_FAIL macros, that are used to produce explicit errors (normal and fatal).
+Complete list of checkers you can find in reference.

-Basic macros (BOOST_WARN, BOOST_CHECK, and BOOST_REQUIRE) receives only one argument — expression to check, like following:
+Basic macros (BOOST_WARN, BOOST_CHECK, and BOOST_REQUIRE) accept only one argument — expression to check, like following:

 BOOST_WARN( sizeof(int) == sizeof(short) );